netrisai/docs/tutorials/enable-services-on-equinix-metal-project.rst

 1) Requesting new Public IP address block
 =========================================

-Go to Equinix Metal web console and click on IPs & Networks → IPs (see the screenshot below)
+Go to Equinix Metal web console and click on Networking → IPs (see the screenshot below)

 In this example, I’m requesting two IP address blocks, one /30 (4 IPs) for NAT and one /28 (16 IPs) for Load Balancer.